SiriusAhu/FAST-LATEX-TEMPLATE/README_EN.md

 ## Core Tools

-- `PDFLaTeX`: One of the mainstream LaTeX engines, fast and highly compatible.
+- `XeLaTeX`: A modern LaTeX engine with native Unicode and font support.
-- `biblatex` + `biber`: Powerful reference management tool supporting various citation formats.
+- `BibTeX`: The classic bibliography workflow with a fast and predictable command chain.
 - `listings`: A classic, reliable, and fast code highlighting tool.
-- `CJKutf8`: Simple and easy-to-use Chinese support package (optional, disabled by default).
+- `xeCJK` (optional): Chinese typesetting support tailored for `XeLaTeX` (disabled by default).
 - `cleveref`: Intelligent cross-reference tool that automatically identifies figures, tables, equations, etc.
-- `booktabs`, `amsmath`, `graphicx`, etc.: A series of classic excellent packages in the default `PDFLaTeX` ecosystem.
+- `booktabs`, `amsmath`, `graphicx`, etc.: A set of tried-and-true packages in the standard LaTeX ecosystem.

-> ⚠️ **Note**: The template supports Chinese typesetting (via the `CJKutf8` package), but it is **disabled by default** to maintain the fastest compilation speed.
-If you need to use Chinese, please change `\TemplateChineseSupportfalse` to `\TemplateChineseSupporttrue` in `options.tex`.
-Also uncomment the Chinese reference examples in `bib/references.bib`.
+> ⚠️ **Note**: Chinese typesetting is enabled out of the box through `xeCJK`, which auto-selects a suitable font from a curated list.
+If you need to lock to a specific font, edit the candidate list inside `\TemplateSetupCJKFonts` in `config/preamble.tex`.

 > ⚠️ **Note**: The template supports drawing tools like `TikZ` + `PGFPlots`, but these packages are complex and significantly increase compilation time.
 If needed, please manually add the relevant packages in `config/preamble.tex`.